IIIF/api/source/api/presentation/3.0/index.md

 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.

  * A Collection _SHOULD_ have one or more descriptions.<br/>
-   Clients _SHOULD_ process description on a Collection.
+   Clients _SHOULD_ render description on a Collection.
  * A Manifest _SHOULD_ have one or more descriptions.
-   Clients _SHOULD_ process description on a Manifest.
+   Clients _SHOULD_ render description on a Manifest.
  * A Canvas _MAY_ have one or more descriptions.<br/>
-   Clients _SHOULD_ process description on a Canvas.
+   Clients _SHOULD_ render description on a Canvas.
  * Other resource types _MAY_ have one or more description.<br/>
-   Clients _MAY_ process description on other resource types.
+   Clients _MAY_ render description on other resource types.

-__Example:__
 ``` json-doc
 {"description": {"en": ["Description Value"]}}
 ```